Grimface/galaxy-ttrpg/basic-moves.md

 # Basic Moves That Everyone Can Do

-Aboard your ship, when someone is injured and you Get Them To Medbay! roll *+Sharp* to see how many injuries they recover from every 24 hours.
+When someone is injured and you Get Them To Medbay aboard your ship roll *+Sharp* to see how many injuries they recover from every 24 hours.
 * On a 10+ they recover from three injuries.
 * On a 7-9 they recover from two injuries.
 * On a miss, they recover one injury.